maribuon/migfinder/README.md

 * [Prodigal 2.6.2+](http://github.com/hyattpd/Prodigal)

 ### Instalation
 Download and uncompress the files provided here.
-In the directory where setup.py and migfinder directory are located run:
+In the directory where migfinder directory is located run:
 ```console
 user@machine:~$ pip install -e migfinder
 ```